Culture-Analytics-Research-Group/Data-Collection/README.md

 coverfaces($job, $connection, $filename, $file_data)- covers previously cropped faces on images where multiple objects need to be cropped, by selecting previously submitted x and y coordinates from the database.
 If the image is a ground truth image then it selects from the temporary entry in the table for crop checks

+////////////

+clear_junk.php and clear_junk_tag.php run in the background to delete data from jobs that have timed out.